wigging/wigging.github.io/posts/tkinter/matplotlib.md

 ---
-title: View data with Matplotlib
+title: View data with Matplotlib in Tkinter
 date: February 4, 2023
 ---